-The 6-in-1 vaccine protects your baby against six different serious illnesses.
+The 6-in-1 vaccine is part of routine childhood immunisations and protects babies against six different serious illnesses.
 Three doses are given.
 Further boosters without all six components are given at other times later in childhood and in adult life.
-The 6-in-1 vaccine used to be given as the 3-in-1 vaccine DTaP along with the polio vaccine which was given by mouth, but has gradually been extended so that it now protects your baby against even more diseases.
+The 6-in-1 vaccine used to be given as the 3-in-1 vaccine DTaP along with the polio vaccine which was given by mouth, but has gradually been extended so that it now protects against even more diseases.
 It is given in one single injection into the thigh from one single syringe.

 This leaflet explains when this vaccine is given and why.
 It also explains which components of the 6-in-1 vaccine are given later in the UK immunisation schedule as the 4-in-1, 3-in-1 etc.